 Adult Use Cannabis Bill

-Establish a rational and fair protocol for the legal sale, consumption, taxation and regulation of cannabis.
+Establish a rational and fair protocol for the legal use, cultivation, and sale of cannabis.

 Enable those who have been harmed by prohibition to get out of prison and expunge their criminal records.